ncase/anxiety/scenes/act4.md

 hong({ body:"one_up", eyes:"surprise" });
 ```

-h: We could pick up self-defense?
-Improve our general health?
-Learn to better assert our boundaries?
+h: We could learn self-defense?
+Join a community that protects each other?
+Improve our general health & personal boundaries?

 ```
 bb({ eyes:"annoyed_r" });